dev-jackson/Instant-preview-image/README.md

 ## Features

 - Preview images on hover
-- Display file name, type, and dimensions of the image
+- Display file name, type, size and dimensions of the image

 <!-- ## Donations